tqhuy2018/Casper-Kotlin-sdk/README.md

 JVM version 1.8
 ## Build and test

-The package can be built an tested from IntelliJ IDEA
+The package can be built and tested from IntelliJ IDEA and from command line

+### Build and test in IntelliJ IDEA

 Download the latest IntelliJ IDEA from https://www.jetbrains.com/idea/